 School lunches can be provided for children in primary schools either requiring a medically prescribed diet or who have a nut and/or peanut allergy.
-Please download the information leaflet [312Kb] and application form [161Kb].
+Please download the Dinformation leaflet and Dapplication form.
 Parents can also self-manage simple dietary requirements for their children by using the interactive menu and carbohydrate menu available at Tayside Contracts.

 Medically prescribed diets can usually be accommodated within the school lunch service.
-A medically prescribed diet is one which has been prescribed by your GP or a hospital doctor.
 This does not include pupils who simply dislike certain foods.
-Written evidence from a doctor or registered dietician will be required prior to making special arrangements.